 Quizzify educational content addresses radiation in general, radiation risk for children, contrast media risk, and especially overdiagnosis.
 Overdiagnosis is a huge risk of advanced imaging technology, but unless employees are made aware of this risk in advance and know, for example, to question “incidental” findings, they risk hazardous and expensive overtreatment.

-And of course, we guide employees to ask five questions before submitting to any test:
+And of course, Quizzify2Go guides employees to ask five questions before submitting to any test:

 We would encourage everyone to read the JAMA article, or at least the Washington Post summary.